2023-24 Earth Grant Students

 A woman in a white shirt smiling in front of trees and a sunset

-Grace Adams (she/her) is a senior majoring in Environmental Science with a minor in Music.
+Grace Adams (she/her) participated as a senior majoring in Environmental Science with a minor in Music.
 Grace describes observing the lack of public awareness and understanding of environmental issues as a primary reason for her passion for effective and engaging science communication, which she has focused on throughout college.
-Grace will be leading communications and education activities at Compost Cats through her Earth Grant internship, to engage students and community members around composting and other sustainability strategies.
-Outside of Earth Grant, Grace is a Drum Major with the Pride of Arizona Marching Band, where she not only conducts the Pregame and Halftime shows, but organizes events and facilitates rehearsals.
+Grace led communications and education activities at Compost Cats through her Earth Grant internship, to engage students and community members around composting and other sustainability strategies, as illustrated in the portfolio of marketing materials she made (linked below).
+Outside of Earth Grant, Grace was a Drum Major with the Pride of Arizona Marching Band, where she not only conducted the Pregame and Halftime shows, but organized events and facilitated rehearsals.

 Image